chuckbergeron/etherplate/README.md

 * On Windows, truffle-config.js is required.
 You can safely delete the one you don't need (ie on Mac/Linux you can delete truffle-config.js)

+# Building the Project

+`npm run build`

+*Note: Currently we are manually migrating contracts against the Ropsten & Rinkeby testnets, and checking the build into the repo.
+This is pretty lame.
+Ideally we would use a build script such as the [netlify-build.sh](https://github.com/chuckbergeron/etherplate/blob/master/netlify-build.sh) file and build / migrate contracts on the server.*

 ## TODO: